michalpluzek/michalpluzek/README.md

 ❤️ I love learning new things

-⭐ My dream is to become a Front-end Developer
+⭐ In the future, I want to become a Full Stack Developer

 ## 👨‍💻 Languages and other technologies